robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

 # Evaluation of Current State
-Evaluating serverless application securitydiffers from traditional networks but their use is justified by advantages they confer, especially related to cost and maintenance.
+Evaluating serverless application security differs from traditional networks but their use is justified by advantages they confer, especially related to cost and maintenance.

 ![Serverless Advantages](./images/serverless_advantages_1.png)
 ![](./images/serverless_advantages_2.png)